tauqeer92/Lawrence-Beds-MRP/README.md

 [React](https://reactjs.org/) - This will be used to design our frontend

 ### Node
-[Node](https://nodejs.org/en/) - This will be the language for backend api used alongside express
+[Node](https://nodejs.org/en/) - We are using v18.12.1.
+This will be the language for backend api used alongside express

 # Future Features:
 - Being able to assess viability of new products